 Coconuts are packed with natural dietary fiber to help satisfy your appetite.
 They also provide vitamin B6, iron, magnesium, potassium, zinc, copper, and selenium.
 And coconuts are loaded with healthy fats, including lauric acid, which increases your HDL or “good” cholesterol.

 No one is going to mistake strawberries for a vegetable.
-Strawberries are a healthy fruit that can safely satisfy your fruit cravings on keto (in moderation).
+Strawberries are a lower-carb fruit that can safely satisfy your fruit cravings on keto (in moderation).

 Raspberries offer plenty of antioxidants: vitamin C, quercetin, and gallic acid.
 This fruit can help prevent cancer, heart disease, and circulatory problems.